Spring Potato

 Health Benefits

-- Rich in resistant starch when cooled after cooking, which supports digestive health and may improve insulin sensitivity
+- Contains resistant starch (when cooled after cooking), which promotes digestive health and feeds beneficial gut bacteria

 Buying Guide